Dashboard on Ubuntu

 Tyk has its own APT repositories hosted by the kind folks at packagecloud.io, which makes it easy, safe and secure to install a trusted distribution of the Tyk Gateway stack.

-This tutorial has been tested on an Ubuntu 14.04 LTS operating system.
-It should also work with Ubuntu 16.04 & 18.04 with few if any modifications.
-We will install Tyk Dashboard with all dependencies locally.
+This tutorial has been tested on Ubuntu 16.04 & 18.04 with few if any modifications.
+We will install the Tyk Dashboard with all dependencies locally.

 - Ensure port

 3000is available.
 This is used by the Dashboard to provide the GUI and the Developer Portal.

 Step 1: Set up our APT Repositories